inertiakit/modal/README.md

 </p> -->

 ------
-This package provides a wonderful **PHP Skeleton** to start building your next package idea.
+This package provides a wonderful **Backed Modal** to be used on your Intertia powered Laravel applications.

 > **Requires [PHP 8.3+](https://php.net/releases/)**

-⚡️ Create your package using [Composer](https://getcomposer.org):
+⚡️ Install:

 ```bash
 composer require intertiakit/modal